pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/01-introduction.md

 - **Sites** are the individual web sites with their own unique domain.
 You can have one site or hundreds.
 - **Teams** are groups of people who can work on the sites.
 Team members can be associated with a group of sites, or a single site.
-- **Workspaces** are what bring it all together.
-There are two types of Workspaces: Personal Workspaces (displays tools for the sites you have access to or own), and Professional Workspaces (which bring together sites, teams and features, simplifying the management of large numbers of sites).
+- **Workspaces** are bring together sites, teams and features, simplifying the management of large numbers of sites.

 ## Enterprise vs. Credit Card Customers